MarkMT/guides/source/localizable/components/triggering-changes-with-actions.md

 });
 ```

-When we invoke `onConfirm` with this as an explicit argument,
-because of currying that argument will be passed to `sendMessage` as its _second_ argument.
-Although in our particular example, `confirmValue` will be used to pass the message text,
+In order for `confirmValue` to take on the value of the message text,
-using this ensures that the implementation of the component remains independent of the specific purpose it is being used for.

-_Second_,
+we'll bind the property to the value of a user input field that will appear when the button is clicked.
+To accomplish this,
-we will modify the component so that it can be used in block form and we will [yield](../wrapping-content-in-a-component/) `confirmValue` to the block.
+we'll first modify the component so that it can be used in block form and we will [yield](../wrapping-content-in-a-component/) `confirmValue` to the block within the `"confirmDialog"` element:

 ```app/templates/components/button-with-confirmation.hbs
 <button {{action "launchConfirmDialog"}}>{{text}}</button>